musikid/pjdfstest/book/src/test-declaration.md

 #### Adding features

 New features can be added to the `FileSystemFeature` enum.
-A description of the feature should be provided as documentation.
+A description of the feature should be provided as documentation for both developers and users.

 #### File flags